nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 **Note:** Installing Google Chrome will add the Google repository so your system will automatically keep Google Chrome up to date.
 If you don't want Google's repository (which is what we want), do `sudo touch /etc/default/google-chrome` before installing the package.
 The reason is the package will fail auto-install without the `--nodeps` flag.

-The `-U` flag to `rpm` installs the newly package, otherwise upgrades the installed package.
+The `-U` flag to `rpm` installs the new package, otherwise upgrades the installed package.
 Periodically, obtain the current stable release and run the `rpm` command as shown.

 ```bash
 $ sudo mkdir -p /etc/default && sudo touch /etc/default/google-chrome